Black women's next targets: Governorships and Senate seats - WTMJ

 Associated Press

-ATLANTA (AP) — Jennifer McClellan remembers her parents’ recounting life as Black Virginians enduring segregation and the trauma and triumph of the civil rights movement.
+ATLANTA (AP) — Jennifer McClellan remembers her parents’ recounting life as Black Southerners enduring segregation and the trauma and triumph of the civil rights movement.

 It showed her that government can be “a powerful force for improving people’s lives” but also one “that oppresses some, ignores others.”